 Internet video advertising and subscription

-Video will account for upto 80% of internet traffic by 2021.
-Its only natural that likes of Netflix, Amazon prime, Youtube and facebook will see both advertising and subscription-based model emerging.
+The video will account for up to 80% of internet traffic by 2021.
+Its only natural that likes of Netflix, Amazon Prime, Youtube and Facebook will see both advertising and subscription-based model emerging.
 Global video internet ad revenue is expected to reach only $60 billion by 2021.
 This is expected to grow from the current 12% to 17% of Total TV advertising revenue of around $160 billion by 2022.
 Pay TV growth has slowed and stagnated while internet-based content consumption is on the rise for advertising dollars to move from pay tv to the internet.
-This trend augurs well with a more converged landscape of telecom, internet and pay tv.
-So a new player cannot just achieve quad play- television, broadband, fixed and mobile phone- but also combine it with internet based video and music services to go fully digital in the true sense.
-Its an opportunity and disruption at an unimaginable scale.
+This trend augurs well with a more converged landscape of telecom, internet and Pay TV.
+So a new player cannot just achieve quad play- television, broadband, fixed and mobile phone- but also combine it with internet-based video and music services to go fully digital in the true sense.
+It’s an opportunity and disruption at an unimaginable scale.

 Similarly, on the music front Gaana, Saavn, Wynk, Hungama and apple music all have seen a steady increase in their paid subscription